 In environments where open flames may be present acrylic should probably be avoided.
 Acrylic can actually burn if exposed to a direct flame and it’s relatively low heat resistance threshold of 190° F means that even if it doesn’t burn it may lose integrity if a flame gets too close.
 Polycarbonate by comparison is slightly more heat resistant and has a smaller likelihood of actually catching fire.
 Even if it does, any flame may extinguish itself.
 Again though, as with acrylic, the heat resistance threshold is not great (240° F) so even if the polycarbonate does not catch fire it may lose structural integrity if a heat source gets too close.
 There is also some evidence (though nothing scientifically conclusive) that polycarbonate may be unsafe to use for food storage.
 Just to be on the safe side you may want to opt for acrylic in such cases.

-Acrylic and polycarbonate are the kind of materials that make the modern world go round.
+Clear Perspex® Acrylic Sheets and polycarbonate are the kind of materials that make the modern world go round.
 Versatile, lightweight, tough, malleable and affordable they’re the common sense alternative to brittle, heavy and expensive glass.
 Whether acrylic or polycarbonate will be right for you depends on the application you have in mind.
 Keep the above facts handy when deciding which material best suits your needs so that you can make an informed decision.
 And contact Cut My Plastic on 01903 389024 should you have any questions.